Topzle Topzle

 Notes

-Written and recorded in 1990 during the Dangerous sessions with Bryan Loren Song title was listed on an early configuration of the Dangerous album Supposedly inspired "Can't Let Her Get Away" and some other tracks produced by Teddy Riley.
-Has a runtime of 9:00 minutes
+Rrcorded in 1990 during the Dangerous sessions with Bryan Loren Song title was listed on an early configuration of the Dangerous album Supposedly inspired "Can't Let Her Get Away" and some other tracks produced by Teddy Riley.
+Consists of car tyre screeches, low quality hits, and glass break snares.
+Has a runtime of 9:02 minutes Full song curr

 "Get Around"*